dimroc/blog/_posts/2018-08-12-counting-crowds-with-coreml.md

 ## 3. Python coremltools to convert Keras to Core ML

-Apple's [coremltools](https://github.com/apple/coremltools) python library allow one to convert existing Keras models to Core ML, and that's exactly what was done for the crowd prediction model.
+Apple's [coremltools](https://github.com/apple/coremltools) allow one to convert existing Keras models to Core ML, and that's exactly what was done for the crowd prediction model.

-I did have to replace the top variable sized layer with a fixed size layer to better work with Core ML.
+The top variable sized layer had to be replaced with a fixed size layer to better work with Core ML.
 Variable sized input has come to Core ML, but support and documentation still has a way to go.

 ```python